authgear/authgear-server/docs/specs/hook.md

 }
 ```

-Hooks can mutate the standard attributes of the user with the following JSON document.
+Hooks can mutate the user with the following JSON document.

 ```json
 {